ok-coder1/live-audio-translation-with-video/README.md

 ## AI Usage:
 - Debugging

-### Thank you so much to mentor Shreyas and others for without whom this wouldn't have been possible.
+### Thank you so much to mentors Shreyas and others for without whom this wouldn't have been possible.